IME Exam for L&I Claims in Washington

 - Preexisting condition: The worker’s injury was preexisting; not the result of a workplace accident or injury.

-- No surgery: The worker doesn’t need surgery or procedures requested.
+- No surgery: The worker doesn’t need surgery or the procedures requested.

 - Maximum medical improvement: The worker is at maximum medical improvement, meaning they are as healed as they ever will be, and must return to work immediately.